 In a 2009 study published in the Journal of Medical Food, rats that received whole tart cherry powder for 90 days, mixed into a high-fat diet, didn’t gain as much weight or build up as much body fat as rats that didn’t receive cherries.
 Tart cherry intake was associated with reduced concentration of fats in the blood, percentage fat mass and abdominal fat weight.
-(2)

 The rats’ blood showed much lower levels of inflammation, which has been linked to diseases like heart disease and diabetes.
-By consuming tart cherry juice or a cherry supplement, you reduce inflammation and lipids in the blood, which lead to heart conditions and weight gain.
+By consuming tart cherry juice or a cherry supplement, you can reduce inflammation and lipids in the blood, which lead to heart conditions and weight gain.

-2. Boost Heart Health
+2. Can Boost Heart Health

 Research done at the University of Michigan suggests that tart cherries provide cardiovascular benefits and can reduce the risk of stroke.
 The study showed that tart cherries activate peroxisome proliferator activating receptors (PPARs) isoforms in many of the body’s tissues.

 PPARs regulate genes that are involved in fat and glucose metabolism, and when modified they can help reduce the risk of cardiovascular disease.

 3. High Source of Antioxidants

 In fact, a study published in the Journal of Natural Products found that the anthocyanins and cyanidin isolated from tart cherries exhibited better anti-inflammatory activity than aspirin.
-(5)

 Anthocyanins from sour cherries have been shown to not only possess strong antioxidant and anti-inflammatory activities, but to inhibit tumor development in mice and the growth of human colon cancer cell lines.
 The body uses antioxidants to prevent itself from the damage caused by oxygen, which plays a major role in diseases today and has been linked to health conditions like cancer, heart disease and dementia.
-(6)

 Macular degeneration is age-associated vision loss and blurry vision related to damage to the macula, or center of the eye.
 It can eventually affect one’s ability to read and perform many everyday tasks.

 Glaucoma is caused by a buildup of fluid in the eye that puts pressure on the optic nerve, retina and lens.
 The pressure can permanently damage the eye if not treated.

-4. Treat Gout
+4. Help With Gout

 These high levels of uric acid are called hyperuricemia, and the pain comes from the body’s natural anti-inflammatory response to the crystals.
 High uric acid levels can lead to more serious health issues, such as diabetes, kidney disease and heart disease.

 A study published in Arthritis & Rheumatism evaluated 633 individuals with gout who were treated with cherry extract over a two-day period.
 This cherry treatment was associated with a 35 percent lower risk of gout attacks.

-5. Reduce Inflammation
+5. Help Reduce Inflammation

 In the study, 54 healthy runners ran an average of 16 miles over a 24-hour period.
 Participants drank 355-milliliter bottles of tart cherry juice or a placebo cherry drink twice daily for seven days prior to the event and on the day of the race.
-(9)

 While both groups reported increased pain after the race, the cherry juice group reported a significantly smaller increase in pain compared to the placebo group.
 This is thought to be because of the anti-inflammatory properties of tart cherries.
 The post-run muscle pain was minimized because the cherries were able to reduce inflammation.

 The blood and urine samples that were taken before and after the cherry dose indicate that cherries decreased inflammation, inhibited inflammatory pathways and lowered plasma urate.
 Plasma urate is the salt derived from uric acid.
-(10)

 6. High in Potassium